-Wondering about your student’s admission chances and requirements of getting accepted into CSU?
+Wondering about your student’s college admission chances and requirements of getting accepted into CSU?

-Step #1 : Know Your CSU Admission Chances
+Step No. 1: Know Your CSU Admission Chances

 All California State Universities have what’s called an Eligibility Index.
 This index is the initial criteria that allow incoming students to be eligible for any CSU admission.

-But meeting the minimum Eligibility Index score DOES NOT GUARANTEE your student’s admittance into some California State schools!
+However, meeting the minimum Eligibility Index score DOES NOT GUARANTEE your student’s admittance into some California State schools!
+They should still look at the other requirements of the particular university they want to study in.

-Step #2 : Get The Minimum CSU Eligibility Index Score
+Step No. 2: Get The Minimum CSU Eligibility Index Score

 The Eligibility Index focuses on 3 things